open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 The `extract_sum_metric` function creates a new Sum metric from a Histogram, ExponentialHistogram or Summary's sum value.
 If the sum value of a Histogram or ExponentialHistogram data point is missing, no data point is added to the output metric.
 A metric will only be created if there is at least one data point.

-`is_monotonic` is a boolean representing the monotonicity of the new metric. `aggregation_temporality` is an enum(`AGGREGATION_TEMPORALITY_DELTA` or `AGGREGATION_TEMPORALITY_CUMULATIVE`) representing the desired aggregation temporality of the new metric.
+`is_monotonic` is a boolean representing the monotonicity of the new metric.

 The name for the new metric will be `<original metric name>_sum`.
-The fields that are copied are: `timestamp`, `starttimestamp`, `attibutes`, and `description`.
+The fields that are copied are: `timestamp`, `starttimestamp`, `attibutes`, and `description` `aggregation_temporality`.
+As metrics of type Summary don't have an `aggregation_temporality` attribute, this attribute will be set to `AGGREGATION_TEMPORALITY_CUMULATIVE` for those metrics.

 The new metric that is created will be passed to all functions in the metrics statements list.
 Function conditions will apply.

 > [!WARNING]
 > This function may cause a metric to break semantics for [Sum metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#sums).
-Use only if you're confident you know what the resulting monotonicity and aggregation temporality should be.
+Use only if you're confident you know what the resulting monotonicity should be.

 Examples:

-- `extract_sum_metric(true, AGGREGATION_TEMPORALITY_DELTA)`
+- `extract_sum_metric(true)`

-- `extract_sum_metric(false, AGGREGATION_TEMPORALITY_CUMULATIVE)`
+- `extract_sum_metric(false)`

 ### convert_summary_count_val_to_sum